Skip to main content

 Since the scholarship program was established in 1984, Horatio Alger Association has provided more than $159 million to students in need, all of which has been funded solely through association members and friends.

-For more information on Bauer Financial, visit www.bauerfinancial.com.
+For more information on American Banker, visit www.americanbanker.com.

 CUSTOMER CONTACT CENTER 7 am – 6 pm CST Monday – Friday